In the Name of the Law (1922 film): Production

+Film Booking Offices of America (FBO) was an energetic, independent American silent era film studio.
+The company released around 110 features and shorts a year.
+The company focused on producing low-budget films emphasizing first-class westerns, action films, romantic melodramas, and comedy shorts.
+The company mainly distributed its pictures to small-town venues and independent theater chains, which changed their pictures three times a week.
+FBO would make their pictures appeal to every member of the American family.

+The average cost per FBO production was $50,000 to $75,000 equivalent to $ to $ in 2021 compared to the Major film studios which could spend five times as much to produce a movie.

+FBO also produced and distributed a limited number of big-budget features labeled "Gold Bond" or "Special" productions.

+Pre production

 Development

-Emory Johnson, at the time one of the silver screen's leading men, had recently returned to the San Francisco Bay area to make another movie, based on a story by his mother, Emilie Johnson.
+Emory Johnson, at the time one of the silver screen's leading men, had recently returned to the San Francisco Bay area to make another movie based on a story by his mother, Emilie Johnson.
 He decided to visit his mother, who lived in the general vicinity.
 While driving down San Francisco's Market Street en route, he failed to stop at an intersection.
 A police officer pulled him to the side.
 Emory immediately noticed the policeman's cheerful demeanor.
-He began to wonder about the officer's home life and how it affected his work.
-He went on to discuss the idea with his mother, an experienced scenarist, and soon after that, she started to write "The Midnight Call".
+He wondered about the officer's home life and how it affected his work.
+He discussed the idea with his mother, an experienced scenarist, and soon after that, she started to write "The Midnight Call."